<?xml version="1.0" encoding="UTF-8"?>

 <category><![CDATA[Bio]]></category>

-<guid isPermaLink="false">http://trafficartspace.com/?p=91</guid>
+<guid isPermaLink="false">https://trafficartspace.com/?p=91</guid>

 <description><![CDATA[Izak, the exceptionally talented and stylishly quirky illustrator is a shining light in the world of fashion illustration.
-His unmistakably whimsical characters—inspired by Audrey Hepburn, Toulouse Lautrec, as well as his love for women and fashion—are immediately recognizable from the pages of leading international magazines.
-Izak has created international advertising, promotional and editorial for a [...]]]></description>
+His unmistakably whimsical characters]]></description>

 <content:encoded><![CDATA[<p>Izak, the exceptionally talented and stylishly quirky illustrator is a shining light in the world of fashion illustration.
-His unmistakably whimsical characters—inspired by Audrey Hepburn, Toulouse Lautrec, as well as his love for women and fashion—are immediately recognizable from the pages of leading international magazines. </p>
+His unmistakably whimsical characters</p>

 ]]></content:encoded>